Chronic myelogenous leukemia (CML)

 Targeted drug therapy

-Targeted medications target a specific component of cancer cells that causes them to thrive and multiply in order to combat the disease.
-The protein generated by the BCR-ABL gene, tyrosine kinase, is the target of these medications in chronic myelogenous leukaemia.
+Targeted medications target a specific component of cancer cells that causes them to thrive and multiply to combat the disease.
+The protein generated by the BCR-ABL gene, tyrosine kinase, is the target of these medications in chronic myelogenous leukemia.

 Targeted drugs that block the action of tyrosine kinase include: